Mormonism and women: Clothing

 In 2012 and 2013, some LDS women participated in "Wear Pants to Church Day", in which they wore trousers to church instead of the customary dresses to encourage gender equality within the church.
 Over one thousand women participated in 2012.

 In 2017, the church announced that its female employees could wear "professional pantsuits and dress slacks" while at work; dresses and skirts had previously been required.

-In 2018 it was announced that female missionaries of the church could wear dress slacks except when attending the temple and during Sunday worship services, baptismal services, and mission leadership and zone conferences.
+In 2018, it was announced that female missionaries of the church could wear dress slacks except when attending the temple and during Sunday worship services, baptismal services, and mission leadership and zone conferences.

-The current For the Strength of Youth pamphlet for LDS youth defines modest dress standards for young women: "Young women should avoid short shorts and short skirts, shirts that do not cover the stomach, and clothing that does not cover the shoulders or is low-cut in the front or the back."
-The pamphlet also counsels women to only wear one pair of earrings.
-Women who have gone through the temple endowment and wear temple garments, and their clothing must cover their garments, which cover shoulders, midriff, and thighs.
+Until 2022, the For the Strength of Youth pamphlet for LDS youth defined modest dress standards for young women: "Young women should avoid short shorts and short skirts, shirts that do not cover the stomach, and clothing that does not cover the shoulders or is low-cut in the front or the back."
+The pamphlet also counseled women to only wear one pair of earrings.
+Women who have gone through the temple endowment and wear temple garments must cover their garments, which cover shoulders, midriff, and thighs.

+In 2022, the church released a new edition of For the Strength of Youth which includes fewer prescriptive standards for dress and grooming.
+The new edition instead emphasizes the spiritual principles behind the standards.
+For example, the new passage which corresponds to the past edition's statement on modesty now reads: "Avoid styles that emphasize or draw inappropriate attention to your physical body instead of who you are as a child of God with an eternal future.
+Let moral cleanliness and love for God guide your choices."
+The wording in the new edition also eliminates the previous edition's differentiation between female and male modesty.

 Some members feel that when leaders emphasize dressing modestly to young women, they only emphasize the sexualization of women's bodies and encourage women to judge each other by their physical appearance.
 Other members feel that modest dress is the first defense against immorality, and that dressing modestly will help individuals act modestly.

-Trans women are counseled to dress and groom themselves as men, and are advised that those who socially transition will experience some Church membership restrictions for the duration of this transition.
+Trans women are counseled to dress and groom themselves as men, and are advised that those who socially transition will experience some church membership restrictions for the duration of this transition.